This Smart Showerhead Cuts Water Usage—And It’s $50 Off for Memorial Day Weekend

 One thing to note: If, like me, your shower lacks storage, maybe opt for a corner shelf to hold your shampoo and conditioner—the tube can get in the way of a caddy that hangs from the pipe.

-At $250, it’s on the pricier side, but knowing I can uninstall and take it with me from move to move helps justify the cost.
+At $250, it’s on the pricier side, but knowing I can uninstall and take it with me from move to move helps justify the cost (not to mention it’s currently on sale for Memorial Day weekend).
 Plus how often do you get to coordinate your bathroom fixtures with your favorite hand towels?